Crilum/Install-apps-script/README.md

 ---

-Try it out by typing `installapps`!
+Try it out by typing `installapps` in your Terminal!